GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 affected routes.
 Then add support for the [two new response headers](#new-in-pna).

-When your server receives a preflight request (an `OPTIONS` request with CORS headers), it should check for the presence of an `Access-Control-Request-Private-Network: true` header.
-If this header is present on the request, the server should examine the `Origin` header and the request path, and any other relevant information (such as `Access-Control-Request-Headers`) to make sure the request is safe to allow.
+When your server receives a preflight request (an `OPTIONS` request with CORS headers), the server should check for the presence of an `Access-Control-Request-Private-Network: true` header.
+If this header is present on the request, the server should examine the `Origin` header and the request path along with any other relevant information (such as `Access-Control-Request-Headers`) to ensure the request is safe to allow.
-Typically, you will want to allow access to a single origin under your control.
+Typically, you should allow access to a single origin under your control.

+{% Aside 'warning' %}
-Beware of insecure (non-https) origins, as they are unauthenticated: an on-path attacker could masquerade as any such origin!
+Beware of insecure (non-https) origins, as they are unauthenticated.
+An on-path attacker could masquerade as any such origin!
+{% endAside %}

-Once your server has decided to allow the request, it should respond 204 No Content (or 200 OK) with the necessary CORS headers and the new PNA header.
-That includes `Access-Control-Allow-Origin` and `Access-Control-Allow-Private-Network: true`, as well as others as needed depending on the exact request headers.
+Once your server has decided to allow the request, it should respond `204 No Content` (or `200 OK`) with the necessary CORS headers and the new PNA header.
+These headers include `Access-Control-Allow-Origin` and `Access-Control-Allow-Private-Network: true`, as well as others as needed.

 Refer to the [examples](#examples) for concrete scenarios.